Nik Bonitto: 2023 season

+2024 season

 During the 2024 season, Bonitto became the first Broncos player to have double digit sacks since Von Miller and Bradley Chubb in 2018.
 In Week 13 on Monday Night Football against the Cleveland Browns, Bonitto intercepted a pass from Jameis Winston, returning it 70 yards for his first career touchdown.
-Then two weeks later, Bonitto scored his second touchdown of the season on a 50-yard interception return against the Indianapolis Colts.
+Then two weeks later, Bonitto scored his second touchdown of the season on a 50-yard return against the Indianapolis Colts when he intercepted a backwards pass during a trick play.

 He finished the season with 13.5 sacks and as a result he made his first Pro Bowl appearance and made the 2nd team All-Pro.

 Bonitto was ranked 38th by his fellow NFL players on the Top 100 Players of 2025, his first appearance on the list.

+2025 season

 On September 4, 2025, Bonitto signed a four-year, $106 million extension (up to $120 million if incentives are met) with the Broncos, making him the highest-paid non-quarterback in Broncos history.
-After recording 2.5 sacks in a Week 5 victory against the Philadelphia Eagles, Bonitto was named AFC Defensive Player of the Week.